rcarneironet/CQRSInPractice/README.md

-# CQRS in Practice with .NET Core
+# CQRS in Practice with .NET Core / CQRS Fundamentals and Implementation

 This is a sample project to showcase CQRS in practice.
-I used this to present CQRS at San Diego .NET group, in San Diego - California.
+I used this to present CQRS at San Diego .NET group, in San Diego - California and updated for Visual Studio Summit 2019 in Sao Paulo

 # Disclaimer: